ClemRz/EspDataLogger/README.md

     64000 / (2 + 2 + 1) = 12800 points of data

 Each point is composed of 2 int (2 bytes each) and a coma character (1 byte).
-Considering a sampling rate of 15 minutes:
+Considering a sampling rate of 15 minutes it **could ideally for run more than 133 days** .

-    64000 / (2 + 2 + 1) * 15/60/24 ≈ 133 days

 ## Size and weight